llazarini/smart-assistants/README.md

 ### Smart Assistants

 Create Smart LLM Assistants with Memory, Function calling and more to come.
+Inspired by phidata Python library.

 *The library and documentation is still in development* *I don't recommend using it in production yet*